Pivoted Cholesky decomposition by Cross Approximation for efficient solution of kernel systems: Introduction

 PCD is a pivoted version of the outer product Cholesky algorithm \cite[Algorithm 4.2.2]{Golub1996} that chooses the diagonal entry with the largest modulus as the pivot.
-In each iteration a rank-1 approximation is made based on the column and row cross at the pivot so that $k$ iterations accumulates a rank-$k$ approximation.
-Earlier versions of this algorithm, e.g. LINPACK routine SCHDC \cite{Dongarra1979}, include a global updating in which the rank-1 approximation is subtracted from the remainder matrix (or the original matrix for the first iteration), this made them more expensive than the later ones in \cite{Fine2001,Bach2003,Bach2005,Hammarling2007,Harbrecht2012}\footnote{In \cite{Bach2003,Bach2005} this method was introduced in the name \em{incomplete Cholesky decomposition} } in which the updating only occurs in the pivoted columns.
+In each step a rank-1 approximation is made based on the column and row cross at the pivot so that $k$ steps accumulate a rank-$k$ approximation.
+Earlier versions of this algorithm, e.g. LINPACK routine SCHDC \cite{Dongarra1979}, include a global updating in which the rank-1 approximation is subtracted from the remainder matrix (or the original matrix for the first step), this made them more expensive than the later ones in \cite{Fine2001,Bach2003,Bach2005,Hammarling2007,Harbrecht2012}\footnote{In \cite{Bach2003,Bach2005} this method was introduced by the name of \em{incomplete Cholesky decomposition} } in which the updating only occurs in the pivoted columns.

-When Cross Approximation (CA) is applied to symmetric positive definite matrices it can be similar to a PCD, i.e. its result is only a row permutation away from a triangular matrix.
-If pivot is chosen only in the diagonal the fully pivoted CA and the early version of PCD are nearly identical with the only difference in the permutation.
-While choosing pivot in the diagonal in PCD is justified in \cite{Bach2005} as maximizing the lower bound of gain in each iteration, it is not yet justified in the language of CA. The CA algorithm, with the merit of being simpler (without row swapping and nested entry indexing) and providing sharp error bound in uniform norm, can be adapted to a PCD if this gap is bridged.
+When cross approximation (CA) is applied to symmetric positive definite matrices it produces similar results as a PCD, i.e. the results are only a row permutation away from triangular matrices.
+If the pivot is chosen only on the diagonal, the fully pivoted CA and the early version of PCD are nearly identical with the only difference in the permutation.
+Such a CA was proposed in \cite{Savostyanov2009} to produce a diagonalised decomposition.
+While choosing the pivot on the diagonal in PCD is justified in \cite{Bach2005} as maximising the lower bound of gain in each step, it is not yet fully justified in the language of CA. The CA algorithm, with the merit of being simpler (without row swapping and nested entry indexing) and providing sharp error bound in uniform norm, can be adapted to a PCD if this gap is bridged.

 In this work we first bridge this gap and merge the merits of the two regimes into a new PCD algorithm which is simpler and gives sharp uniform-norm error bound, and then justify the validity and efficiency advantage of the algorithm in solving ill-conditioned kernel systems.
-As a by-product a fast approximation of matrix determinant is also given.
-Applications of the algorithm are given in solving ill-conditioned radial basis function (RBF) systems.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:CA} we recall the basic Cross Approximation algorithm and introduce an adaption to symmetric positive definite matrices.
 In Section~\ref{sec:PCD} we extend the adapted CA to PCD.
 In Section~\ref{sec:kernel} we justify the PCD solution to rank deficient kernel systems.
 Section~\ref{sec:applications} gives applications of the algorithms.
 Section~\ref{sec:summary} summarizes the whole paper.